Fatyh Sharipov: Biography

 Sharipov was born in a country family of Tatar nationality.
 He completed Bugulminsky normal school, then worked some years as the mathematics teacher at a rural school, however in 1940 entered the Kazan tank school which he successfully completed in May 1942, and entered the CPSU the same year.
 In May 1942, he was assigned as an officer to a unit at the front.
 He passed a baptism of fire on July 25, 1942 as the commander of a tank company of 183rd tank brigade of 10th Tank Corps, 40th Army of the Voronezh Front.
 Participated in the Battle of Kursk.

 Heroism

 On the night of 23 September 1943 Sharipov's tank company proceeded to Dneeper around the village of Balyk in the Kagarlyksky region of the Kiev Oblast and fought to occupy the area.
-Expecting the approach of the basic forces within three days a company under Sharipov's command courageously repulsed German counterattacks, being sustained by considerable losses in the technician and staff.
-In a course of action a company under Sharipov's command.
-Has seized and has kept before the arrival of the basic forces, important height.
+Expecting the arrival of the basic forces in three days, a company under Sharipov's command repulsed German counterattacks.
+During the course of action, a company under Sharipov's command seized and kept important heights until the arrival of the basic forces.